hueyyeng/simple-react-lightbox/README.md

 - [A note on "slide" animation and Firefox](#firefox-issue)

-#### February update (v.3.6.3) / PRO (1.2.1)
+#### March update (v.3.6.4) / PRO (1.2.3)
-- The panzoom functionality has been reworked and it should now work better.
-Pinch to zoom has also improved on mobile.
-- Added a fix for images lazy loaded in Gatsby and NextJS.
-- Added a fix to a bug that was causing the page to scroll when using the lightbox on IOS using Safari.
+- Adds a way to help the lightbox to identify the right thumbnail when using Gatsby Image and NextJS Image Component.
+Please refer to the [Gallery with thumbnails section](#gallery-with-thumbnails) of the docs.

+- PRO VERSION: New more flexible pricing are going to be available from the 12th of March which allows you to increase the number of downloads per license depending on the plan.
+Check the official website to learn more.

 - Added a support for [overlay on top of the images ](https://simple-react-lightbox.dev/with-overlay) in the PRO version that allows to have an overlay DIV on top of an image.
 You can see this in [action on the demo website](https://demo.simple-react-lightbox.dev/with-overlay).

 ---